+Objectionable odors can be associated with toxic or non-toxic emissions.
+While offensive odors seldom cause physical harm, they can be unpleasant and lead to considerable annoyance and distress among the public.
+The SCAQMD has compiled a list of facilities and operations that tend to produce offensive odors.
+Examples of such facilities that commonly generate odors include wastewater treatment plants, sanitary landfills, composting/green waste facilities, recycling facilities, petroleum refineries, chemical manufacturing plants, painting/coating operations, rendering plants, and food packaging facilities.
 Certain facilities, land uses and populations are considered more likely to experience concern over odors.
 Land uses considered by the SCAQMD to be sensitive receptors include residences, long-term health care facilities, schools, rehabilitation centers, playgrounds, convalescent centers, childcare centers, retirement homes, and athletic facilities.
 Coordination with the SCAQMD is recommended for Projects that would locate sensitive receptors within one-quarter mile of a new or existing land use that emits toxic air contaminants, objectionable odors, or is the site of a CO hot spot.
 Residential areas are considered sensitive receptors because residents tend to be at home for extended periods of time and include children and the elderly.

 As previously described, the vacant Project property is situated within an industrial district of the City with partial development.
 This area of the City is designated to support business parks and the development of industrial uses operating in enclosed buildings.
-As previously discussed, the Project property is not located near sensitive receptors, such as residences, retirement homes, schools, playgrounds, child-care centers or athletic facilities.

-Operations involved with the proposed Project can generate natural odors associated with plant blossoms.
+The Project is not located near any residences, retirement homes, schools, playgrounds, child-care centers or athletic facilities.
+Cultivation and processing operations involved with the proposed Project can generate natural odors associated with plant blossoms.
 As mandated by Municipal Code Chapter 5.50 and 17.180, all medical marijuana cultivation activities are only allowed in the interior of enclosed structures, facilities, and buildings.
-Cultivation operations are not allowed to be visible from the exterior.
+Cultivation and processing operations are not allowed to be visible from the exterior.
 To comply with the conditional use permit requirements, the Project operator must provide the necessary odor control, ventilation and filtration systems for the cultivation and office areas of the structures sufficient to ensure that City requirements for odor control are met.
+It is assumed that proper odor control, ventilation and filtration systems will also be required for the interim facilities, therefore maintaining the same level of odor control expected out of the permanent facilities.